 You can configure threshold alert settings that monitor when a specific metric crosses a defined boundary.
-When the conditions configured in the alert settings are met, the ExtraHop system generates a threshold alert, which you can view in the alert history.
+When the conditions configured in the alert settings are met, the ExtraHop system generates a threshold alert, which you can view on the Alerts page.

 Threshold alerts are useful for monitoring occurrences such as SLA-violations or error rates that surpass a comfortable percentage.
 For example, you can configure threshold alert settings that generate alerts when an HTTP 500 status code is observed more than 100 times during a ten minute period.